techqueria/website/content/people/_index.md

 ---
 title: People
 description: "Techqueria is an all-volunteer organization that is made possible thanks to the work of lots of organizers, mentors, sponsors and advisors."
-url: "/people/"
-sortByLocation: true
 layout: "people"
 noTimeEstimate: true
+sortByLocation: true
+url: "/people/"
 ---

-Techqueria is an all-volunteer organization that is made possible thanks to the work of lots of organizers, mentors, sponsors and advisors
+Techqueria is an all-volunteer organization that is made possible thanks to the work of lots of organizers, mentors, sponsors and advisors.

+We also get a lot of help from the open source community - you can <a href="https://github.com/techqueria/website/graphs/contributors" rel="noopener" target="_blank">view our website contributors</a>
+on our website's GitHub repo.

 > Want to get involved?
 [Contact](/contact/) an admin!